By Chet Yarbrough

-Simon Winchester’s book begins with a “bang” from a hand gun brandished by Dr. William Chester Minor, an American civil war surgeon that lived through the “battle of the Wilderness”.
+Simon Winchester’s book begins with a “bang” from a hand gun brandished by Dr. William Chester Minor, an American civil war surgeon who lived through the “battle of the Wilderness”.
 An innocent Englishman is shot dead by Minor in a small town near London.
 Therein lies a tale of an odd couple that become cornerstones for the Oxford Dictionary.

 Winchester begins a brief history of the Oxford Dictionary in “The Professor and the Madman”.
 Dr. Minor is “…the Madman” with “The Professor…” appearing later.